maheshbabugorantla/DBtoDRF/README.md

 cd drf-auto-generator

 # Setup the virtualenv for the project using uv
-uv venv .venv && source .venv/bin/activate
+uv venv --python 3.12 .venv && source .venv/bin/activate

 # Install the tool
 make build_for_postgres